Invitation to Contribute

 Writing Commons emphasizes multimodal learning and thus encourages contributors to include images and/or videos within their submissions.
 If an image was not produced by the author, the image must be Creative Commons-licensed or within the public domain.
 Since Writing Commons is not a commercial endeavor, you may include images that are designated for non-commercial purposes.
 The citation style used by Writing Commons for Creative Commons-licensed images is as follows:

-Last name, First name (if provided), "Image Title (hyperlinked to image)" date photo was uploaded via Flickr (or other website).
+Last name, First name (if provided), "Image Title (hyperlink to image)" date photo was uploaded via Flickr (or other website).
 Creative Commons Attribution (licensing information).

 Prodoehl, Pete, "Phone" November 30, 2008 via Flickr.
 Creative Commons Attribution (CC BY-NC-SA 2.0)